URK21CS1199-PRAISYSERAFINA/Intel_Project/README.md

     - The evaluation involved running a command to visualize the map in Rviz, adjusting the YAML file path as necessary.

+## Validation
+To validate our solution, we tested the map's accuracy and effectiveness using ROS and Gazebo simulations.
+Initially, we verified the map in a static environment where AMRs navigated the room using the generated map.
+We then introduced changes to the room, re-captured images, and tested the dynamically updated map.
+Semantic labels were verified, performance metrics were measured, and extensive field tests in the simulation environment ensured robustness.
+This comprehensive approach ensured the creation of a reliable and dynamic 2D occupancy grid map, enhancing AMR navigation capabilities.